ian-pvd/gothamish/assets/README.md

 **config** –  The configurations folder contains the webpack, asset version and stylelint configurations.

-**src** – The source folder contains the eatable files which will be compiled by webpack to generate your front-end theme styles and scripts.
+**src** – The source folder contains the editable files which will be compiled by webpack to generate your front-end theme styles and scripts.

 **dist** – This folder contains the compiled assets that webpack has built from the contents of your `src` folder.
 You should not make changes to these files directly, they are minified and not human readable, and will be erased and rebuild each time the production build runs.

 ## Webpack

-@ TODO — Detail webpack config settings.
+*@ TODO — Detail webpack config settings. (it's a lot)
-See: `./config/webpack.config.js`
+See: `./config/webpack.config.js`*

 ## Source Components & Entry Points

 Each theme entry point has its own folder, and each folder contains an `index.js` file which imports the component styles and scripts.

 Component **scripts** are stored in the `js/` folder for each component, and should be written as module exports.

 Component **styles** can be found in the `scss/` folder, and are imported via an `index.scss` file.
 Each `index.scss` file should begin with importing the SCSS theme core files ([see below](#scss-theme-core)) to allow access to variables, theme options and mixins.

 Component **images** for each component should be added to an `img/` folder.

 ### SCSS Theme Core